 Consider these prophecies:

 The LORD has made bare His holy arm

 And all the ends of the earth shall see

 The salvation of our God.

 For what had not been told them they shall see,

 And what they had not heard they shall consider.

 These come from Isaiah 52:10 and 15.
 Verse 15 comes within the great prophecy about the Suffering Servant which we usually locate in Isaiah 53, but which actually starts in Isaiah 52:13!
+This appears to bring this famous passage within the list of NC texts.
 If a person is going to restrict the New Covenant to Israel on the basis of Jeremiah 31:31-34 he is going to have to do a lot of untangling of these kinds of verses.
 In striving to do this he might just find that he has gotten himself stuck even faster.